tahaaoztrkk/LAB_5/README.md

 Add a method named calculateArea() that returns the area of the circle (use the formula π × r × r, and define π as 3.14).
 In the main() function, create a Circle object, set its radius, and display the area.
+# task_4
+Create a class named Temperature with one data member: celsius.
+Add two methods:
+• toFahrenheit() → converts Celsius to Fahrenheit using the formula F = (C × 9/5) + 32.
+• toKelvin() → converts Celsius to Kelvin using the formula K = C + 273.15.
+In the main() function, create an object, assign a Celsius value, and display both conversions.